 How to make home grown homebrew

-Drinking your own home grown homebrew with friends and family is a fun and rewarding experience, and always a talking point.
-However it can be challenging and a little frustrating to produce a glass of beer that tastes good.
+Drinking your own homegrown homebrew with friends and family is a fun and rewarding experience, and always a talking point.
+However, it can be challenging and a little frustrating to produce a glass of beer that tastes good.
 How do you do it and what equipment might you need?
-Here's a short guide on how to make a home-grown homebrew.
+Here's a short guide on how to make home-grown homebrew.

 Open any book, or log onto any website that covers home brewing and you are likely to see a list of home brewing equipment as long as your arm.
 However, the good news is that not everything is needed to get started on your first pint.
 The key initial pieces of equipment should include the following 6 items, although a thermometer and funnel would be worth adding to the list:

-Throughout the homebrew making process sterilising is essential to making sure that all equipment is clean and bacteria free.
+Throughout the homebrew making process sterilising is essential to making sure that all equipment is clean and bacteria-free.
 There are a host of different varieties of steriliser on the market from powders to liquids.
-All equipment should be thoroughly sterlised before use.
+All equipment should be thoroughly sterilised before use.

 Essentially the hydrometer will confirm if fermentation has ceased and whether your homebrew is now ready for bottling (or drinking).
 A hydrometer is a weighted glass instrument that floats in liquid, it measures the density of your brew.
 Take hydrometer readings at the start of the fermentation process and you will see the measurement decrease as the sugars turn to alcohol.
 Take readings at both the beginning and the end of the process and you will be able to work out the alcohol content of your brew.

-A syphon is needed when it comes to testing the home brew during the fermentation process, minimising the risk of contamination.
-Essentially a long plastic tube, the syphon will allow you to get a sample from the fermenting bin into the trial jar, with minimum amount of spillage and waste, ready to take a hydrometer reading.
+A syphon is needed when it comes to testing the homebrew during the fermentation process, minimising the risk of contamination.
+Essentially a long plastic tube, the syphon will allow you to get a sample from the fermenting bin into the trial jar, with a minimum amount of spillage and waste, ready to take a hydrometer reading.

-There are many home brew kits available to get started in home brewing and sell from around £25 each.
+There are many homebrew kits available to get started in home brewing and sell from around £25 each.
 The kits include all the basic home brewing equipment required, ingredients and instructions, and can be bought at a wide variety of outlets from supermarkets to etailers.
-Choice is huge as to what type of home brew to make: beer, larger, wine, cider and all the different variations in each group and so is very much personal preference.
+The choice is huge as to what type of homebrew to make: beer, lager, wine, cider and all the different variations in each group and so is very much personal preference.
 Kits are a great way of getting a value-for-money introduction to this fascinating hobby.